 - Value for the internal clients.
 What problem of the internal clients (business units, partners) could the innovation solve?

 In terms of the measurement, a good question to ask is:

 How will the client perceive the value of the new offer?

-Is something is working faster; or is a higher quality provided at a lower cost?
+Is something working faster; or is higher quality provided at a lower cost?

 For example, what value does Facebook provide?
-We can certainly compare the speed of photo publishing compared to a real-world photo book, but it’s obviously not the major value driver.
-A great way to socialize, or easy contact with your connections might be.
-If you are interested in this particular example, just search in Google for “What problem does Facebook solve?” and I’m sure you’ll find many interesting ideas for the value metrics.
+We can certainly compare the speed of photo publishing to a real-world photo book, but it’s obviously not the major value driver.
+A great way to socialize or easily contact with your connections might be.
+If you are interested in this particular example, just search Google for “What problem does Facebook solve?”
+And I’m sure you’ll find many interesting ideas for the value metrics.

 - How the innovative ideas are generated and collected